tytydraco/yessleep/out/As_a_boy_I_once_saw_demons_circling_an_old_monk_like_carrion_birds_turning_the_sky_black.md

 “This is more important,” I said.
 “I will stay by your side until the end.
 You will not be alone.”

 “I am never alone,” he said.
 “I walk the path of the Buddha.
-He is here, by my side, on the trail and above.
-I’ll follow him out at the end, I hope.”
+He is here, by my side, on the trail and above, selfless and free as the wind.
+I’ll follow him out at the end, I hope.
+We will go together without self."
 I didn’t understand what he said, but I smiled the same.

 “Now I must sit and meditate,” he said.
 “Time is short.
 Do what you will, my son.
 You always were a good boy, standing by the side of a man who is dying.”